TaitoUnited/full-stack-template/TAITOLESS.md

 Set up environment variables required by `docker-compose.yaml`:

     # On unix-like shell
-    . taitoless.sh
+    . taito-config.sh

     # On Windows shell
     taitoless.bat

 Setup secrets required by `docker-compose.yaml`:

 > See the secret file paths at the end of `docker-compose.yaml` and set the secret file contents accordingly.
+Use `secret1234` as value for all 'randomly generated' secrets like database password.
+Other secrets values you can retrieve from dev environment with `kubectl get secrets -o yaml --namespace full-stack-template-dev`.
+You need to decode the base64 encoded values with the `base64` command-line tool).

 Start containers defined in `docker-compose.yaml`: